Program Criteria

 The availability of the Employee Down Payment Assistance benefit is dependent on the availability of budgeted funds in any given fiscal year on a first-come, first-served basis.
 The Benefits and Payroll Administration Office of Mercer University must certify eligibility.

-For more information about the program, contact the Benefits and Payroll Administration Office at (478) 301-2787.
+For more information about the program, contact the Benefits and Payroll Administration Office at 478.301.2787 or dpa.mercer.edu.